wxt-dev/wxt/docs/get-started/publishing.md

 🚧 Not automated at this time

 :::warning
 🚧 WXT does not currently support automated publishing for Safari.
-Safari extensions require a native MacOS or iOS app wrapper, which WXT isn't configured to create.
+Safari extensions require a native MacOS or iOS app wrapper, which WXT cannot create at this time.
 For now, if you want to publish to Safari, follow this guide:

 https://developer.apple.com/documentation/safariservices/safari_web_extensions/distributing_your_safari_web_extension